vaivaswatha/misc/GitReference.md

 If you want to work on an existing git repository (say from GitHub), you will need to clone it to have a copy locally.
-  - `git clone https://github.com/vaivaswatha/puttu.git puttu` will clone *this* repository  into a directory called `puttu`.
+  - `git clone https://github.com/vaivaswatha/misc.git misc` will clone *this* repository  into a directory called `misc`.
   - You can make clone of repositories already on your disk or remote repositories over SSH.
 Just replace the URL above with a path name or an ssh string respectively.